 Difficulty: Easy to moderate mountain trails.
-There are many options to increase the length of this hike, by forgoing the chair lifts or by hiking all the way back down to Lenzerheide, for example.
+There are many options to increase the length of this hike.
+For example, you can forgo the chair lifts up and/or hike all the way back down to Lenzerheide.

 To reach the chair lift at Val Sporz from the center of Lenzerheide, it takes about 5 minutes by car or 20 minutes by foot.
 You can also get there via the free Sport Bus.

 Take the chair lift from Val Sporz up to Tgantieni.
 Then, board a second chair lift from Tgantieni to Piz Scalottas.
-(Alternatively, you can walk from Tgantieni to the summit of Piz Scalottas, which will take about 1.5 hours).
+Alternatively, you can walk from Tgantieni to the summit of Piz Scalottas.
+This takes about 1.5 hours.

-Bergrestaurant Piz Scalottas – At Piz Scalottas, you will find the Bergrestaurant Piz Scalottas (2,323 meters).
-Here you can try regional specialties like salsiz, a dried sausage made from pork and beef with a rectangular shape, or a slice of Bündner nusstorte, a local cake with a caramelized walnut filling surrounded by a flaky, short crust pastry.
-The local tourism office includes this restaurant in its list of “5 of the Best Mountain View Restaurants in Graubünden.”
+At Piz Scalottas, you will find the Bergrestaurant Piz Scalottas (2,323 meters).
+Here you can try regional specialties like salsiz, a dried sausage made from pork and beef with a rectangular shape.
+I also recommend ordering a slice of Bündner Nusstorte, a local cake with a caramelized walnut filling surrounded by a flaky, shortcrust pastry.

 Continue hiking downhill until you reach the chair lift at Tgantieni.
 It will take about 15 minutes.
 Take the chair lift down to Val Sporz.
 For a longer hike, you can skip the chair lift and choose one of several routes back down to Val Sporz or Lenzerheide.